 4. To record script add Test Plan>>Add>>Non Test Element>>HTTP(S) Test Script Recorder in JMeter window and now click on the Start button in HTTP(S) Test Script Recorder and record the action in the browser on which you want to perform load testing.

 5. Perform events on Mozilla, its script will auto captured on JMeter.
 Save this script and based on load add users in your ThreadGroup.

-7. Add Listeners in scripts as per your requirement to capture execution result.
+7. Add Listeners in scripts as per your requirement to capture execution results.

 How to Execute Load on Created Scripts:

-Go to Thread Group and set number of threads for which you want to run load.(1 Thread = 1 Virtual User).
-Now click on play icon in header to start load execution.
+Go to Thread Group and set number of threads for which you want to run the load.(1 Thread = 1 Virtual User).
+Now click on the play icon in the header to start load execution.